SolidBlock-cn/mishanguc/UpdateLog-en.md

 ## Update Log

-Note: Not all versions in this update log are already published.
-Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.
+Note: Not all versions in this update log have been published yet.
+Please refer to the relevant pages on CurseForge and Modrinth, or the "Releases" section on GitHub.

 ### 1.6.5

 - Fixed the issue that the default text size in the texture presets is 8 and 4 instead of 6 and 3.
-- Fixed the issue that the tooltips of presets are names instead of theirs IDs in the `/mishanguc:signpreset list` command.
+- Fixed the issue that the tooltips of presets show their names instead of their IDs in the `/mishanguc:signpreset list` command.
 - Fixed the issue of incorrect focus in the sign edit screen in 26.1.2 when adding and removing text lines.
-- Further optimized the implementation of Color Tool, Text Copy Tool and Carrying Tool.
-Now the judgment logic is executed on the client, and will neither perform hand-swinging nor send to server when it fails.
-The execution on the server will still execute the judgment logic.
+- Further optimized the implementation of Color Tool, Text Copy Tool, and Carrying Tool.
+The validation logic now runs on the client.
+When validation fails, it neither swings the player's hand nor sends a request to the server.
+The server still performs the validation.
+- Improved the implementation of Growth Tool.
+If no mobs are affected (including when their age is modified, frozen, or unfrozen), no hand-swing animation will be displayed.
+- Adjusted how Growth Tool handles slimes, magma cubes, and sulfur cubes.
+Each use now increases or decreases their size by 1 instead of doubling or halving it, and their size can be set to at most 8.
+Sulfur cubes are set to their baby form only when their size is set to 1.
+- Improved the rendering of entity outlines for Data Tag Tool, Carrying Tool, and Force Placing Tool when targeting entities.
+Now, when an entity moves, its rendered outline follows the movement smoothly.
+- For 26.2 versions:
+    - The sulfur cube archetype for full light blocks is `regular`.
+    - The sulfur cube archetype for road blocks is `slow_bouncy`.
+    - Custom colored blocks (except transparent, translucent and incomplete blocks) have the same sulfur cube archetype as their base blocks.
+    - When the custom colored block is put into a sulfur cube, the color will be identical as in the inventory.
+If the color is not specified, it varies with time.
+If color is set, the color is used.

+### 1.6.5-alpha.2

+- Fixed the issue that in 1.21.1 when using NeoForge and Sinytra Connector, blocks may be broken accidentally when left-clicking while using some tools (for example, ID Checker Tool, Data Tag Tool, Color Tool).

+### 1.6.5-alpha.1

+- Fixed the issue that the mod is incompatible with Forge/NeoForge and Sinytra Connector in 1.20.1 and 1.21.1.
+    - In 1.21.1, in the `method` method in the mixin annotation, no matter the specified value is a single method name `findCrosshairTarget` (Yarn mapping), or a full method signature, the intermediary name remapped by Yarn only contains method name `method_56153`, and then when remapped by Sinytra Connector into official mapping, the method name is `pick`.
+In Yarn mapping, in the `GameRenderer` class, the method named `findCrosshairTarget` is only one, but in the official mapping, in the `GameRenderer` class, the methods named `pick` are more than one (corresponding to `findCrosshairTarget` and `updateCrosshairTarget` in the Yarn mapping), so the target cannot be correctly located, causing the mixin to encounter errors.
+To solve this issue, I added `target = @Desc(...)` into the code to help the game correctly find the method to apply mixin.
+  - In 1.20.1, the `BeaconBlockEntity` class has only one method named `tick` in both Yarn and official mappings, and Yarn correctly remaps it to `method_16896`.
+However, in the mod remapped by Sinytra Connector, the method name is still `method_16896`, which is abnormal in Forge.
+To solve this issue, the relevant mixins have been set to be silently ignored, so exceptions will not be thrown when they are found, and the relevant mixins will not be applied in this case.
+This also means that, in 1.20.1, when using Forge/NeoForge and Sinytra Connector to run Mishang Urban Construction, custom-colored glass blocks and other blocks cannot tint beacon beams.
+If Sinytra Connector is updated in the future, this issue may be resolved.

 ### 1.6.4